 Find the best settings for your site

-Every site has a different theme, a different set of plugins, and different content.
-So the best settings will vary from site to site.
-In this article you'll learn the safest way to experiment with the most useful and most commonly used WP Rocket settings.
+Note: Every site has a different theme, a different set of plugins, and different content.
+So the best settings, and the required exclusions, will vary from site to site.

 Best practices for configuration